Alasdair mac Mhaighstir Alasdair: Family background

 Alasdair mac Mhaighstir Alasdair was born around 1698, into both the Scottish nobility and Clan MacDonald of Clanranald.
 Through his great-grandmother Màiri, daughter of Angus MacDonald of Islay, he claimed descent from Scottish Kings Robert the Bruce and Robert II, the first monarch of the House of Stuart, as well as, like the rest of Clan Donald, from Somerled.
-Alasdair's father, Maighstir Alasdair MacDhòmhnaill, was a native of South Uist and was the fourth son of Ronald MacDonald, the Tacksman of Milton.
-Through his oldest brother, Ranald MacDonald, who succeeded their father as Tacksman of Milton and Balivanich, Maighstir Alasdair was the uncle of the famous Flora MacDonald.
+Alasdair's father, Maighstir Alasdair MacDhòmhnaill, was a native of South Uist and was the fourth son of Ronald MacDonald, the tacksman of Milton.
+Through his oldest brother, Ranald MacDonald, who succeeded their father as tacksman of Milton and Balivanich, Maighstir Alasdair was the uncle of Flora MacDonald.
 He was also distantly related to The Captain of Clanranald (Mac Mhic Ailein).
 He graduated from the University of Glasgow in 1674 and shortly afterwards was assigned as a rector to the parish in Ardnamurchan.
 The poet's mother was a Maclachlan from Glencripesdale and the two came to reside at Dalilea at about the end of the 17th century.
 Maighstir Alasdair is said to have died in the 1720s.
 He lies buried next to his wife on Finnan's Island in Loch Shiel, on the south side of the ruined chapel, underneath a gravestone on which a skeleton has been carved.